 The tax expense for the year comprises current and deferred tax.
-Tax is recognized in the consolidated statement of earnings, except to the extent that it relates to items recognized in other comprehensive income (loss) or directly in equity.
-In which case, the tax is also recognized in other comprehensive income (loss) or directly in equity, respectively.
+Tax is recognized in the consolidated statement of (loss) earnings, except to the extent that it relates to items recognized in other comprehensive (loss) income or directly in equity.
+In which case, the tax is also recognized in other comprehensive (loss) income or directly in equity, respectively.